TritonDataCenter/node-workflow/API.md

 ## GET /jobs

-Retrieve a list of all the existing jobs.
+Retrieve a list of jobs.
+Without `execution` HTTP parameter all the existing jobs will be retrieved.
+If `execution` is given, only the jobs on the given execution status are retrieved.

 ### HTTP Parameters.

-None.
+- `execution`: Optional, one of `suceeded`, `failed`, `running` or `queued`.

 ### Status Codes

-- `204 No Content`: No jobs created yet.
+- `204 No Content`: No jobs created or on the given status yet.
 - `200 OK`: A list of existing jobs is returned.

 ## POST /jobs